About The Hagakure

 Hagakure Kikigaki, also known as Hagakure, is a book of Samurai wisdom written more than 300 years ago by Yamamoto Tsunetomo, a clerk who served during the age of the Samurai underneath Nabeshima Mitsushige–A Japanese Daimyo.
 Daimyo is a term for a Feudal leader; someone who possessed land; similar to a King in Feudal society during the middle ages.

 Hagakure is broken up into 11 books.
-But you can’t tell.
-All of Hagakure is roughly 200 pages depending on the translation.
 The different books feel like different conversations between the Samurai.
-You’ll see, many pieces of wisdom are repeated, or contradicted, which is important because philosophies work uniquely for each individual that adopts them.
+You’ll see, many pieces of wisdom repeated, or contradicted, which is important because philosophies work uniquely for each individual that adopts them.

-Nabeshima Mitsushige, Yamamoto Tsunetomo’s master–hated ritual suicide, outlawing the practice in his domain.
+Nabeshima Mitsushige, Yamamoto Tsunetomo’s master, hated ritual suicide, and outlawed the practice in his domain.
 Because of this ban, Yamamoto Tsunetomo, at the event of his master’s death, committed to being a hermit for the rest of his life.
 At this period Tsunetomo penned Hagakure: his attempt to spread Samurai wisdom and the true Samurai way to younger Samurai.
-He believed many Samurai were lost; living without honor because of the lack of discipline in the current era and the banning of duals and ritual suicides.

 As is usually the case with a man’s training, one will not succeed without being haughtily believing in your true worth as a man of service.